Lemon Balm aka Balm

 WOUND TREATMENT – Score one for Dioscorides.
 Balm contains chemicals (polyphenols) that may help fight several infection-causing bacteria, among them Streptococci and mycobacteria.
 Balm also contains eugenol, an that may help relieve wound pain.

 HERPES AND OTHER VIRAL INFECTIONS – Balm helps fight mumps, herpes, and other viruses.
 American pharmaceutical companies have ignored balm's possible action, but Europeans have not.
-In Germany, where herbal medicine is more mainstream than it is in the United States, balm extract is an active ingredient in Lomaherpan Crème, an ointment used to treat cold sores and genital herpes.
+In Germany, where herbal medicine is more mainstream than it is in the United States, balm extract is an active ingredient in Lomaherpan Crème, an used to treat cold sores and genital herpes.
 Unfortunately, this product is not available in the United States.

 A NATURAL TRANQUILIZER – Researchers have discovered that balm oil – the source of the plant's pleasant fragrance – may have tranquilizing properties, supporting the herb's traditional use as a relaxant.
 In Germany, balm is widely used as a tranquilizer and sedative.